Need to speak to someone about your personal pension but don’t know where to start? Chances are, you’re not alone.

 If you are aged 50 or over and have a defined contribution pension, you can book a free telephone or face to face appointment with them, to help you make sense of your options.
 This is almost always worth doing as a free starting point to help you on your way.

-If you’ve built up even a modest sized personal pension pot, it may also make sense to consider using a financial adviser who can offer you more personalised support and help you plan for your retirement.
+If you’ve built up even a modest sized personal pension pot, it may also make sense to consider using a financial advisor who can offer you more personalised support and help you plan for your retirement.

 The downside to using a Financial Advisor is that there are usually fees involved, but these are often outweighed by the benefits of getting good personalised advice.
 Different firms can charge in different ways, so it’s important to get an idea of the costs upfront.
 Thankfully, since 2011 the Financial Regulator (the FCA) has made it a requirement for Financial Advisors to clearly state what the fees are at the first meeting – this way, there’s unlikely to be any nasty surprises further down the line.